chains-project/ghasum/SPECIFICATION.md

 redundant and cause the process to exit with a non-zero exit code.
 If the target is not a repository then redundant checksums must be ignored.

+The `-offline` flag can be used to verify strictly against the cache without fetching any missing repositories.

 ## Procedures

 ### Collecting Actions